pi-this/MemoryMaster/README.md

 <br>
 > Can you beat the Master?

+What's new in version 1.2.5?

+Many Bug fixes:
+1. sound files added
+2. code edited for sound files
+3. pygame will be installed if the user does not have it on his or her computer
+4. function calls were fixed so that there would be no more syntax errors with that
+5. unnecessary sound function call where it should not be removed from the spot in the game

+Added features:
+1. A MemoryMaster.exe file was added for running the game.
+2. The readme.md file was given installation instructions and a game description for the first time.

 ## Game Description

 The Memory Master is an exciting game that assigns different sounds to keyboard letters.
 During the game, if a sound is played, the player must input the corresponding key.
 But that's not all!
 The player must also remember the sequence of sounds played, making it a more advanced and enjoyable version of the classic game, Simon Says.